 There are two special cases of this pricing model that we now highlight.
 When $\alpha = 0$, firm 1 considers only the current price of firm 2.
 Roughly speaking, firm 1 places zero weight on the ability of firm 2 to react to a price change by firm 1.
 This can arise when $\theta_2 = 1$, i.e., when firms have symmetric technology and set prices simultaneously.
-Thus, our model nests the usual Bertrand-Nash equilibrium assumption that firms set prices while holding fixed the prices of rivals.
+Thus, our model nests the usual Bertrand-Nash equilibrium assumption that firm set prices while holding fixed the prices of rivals.

 The second special case is when $\alpha = 1$.
-In this case firm 1 only considers its profits after firm 2 has a chance to update its price.
+In this case, firm 1 only considers its profits after firm 2 has a chance to update its price.
 Roughly speaking, firm 1 fully internalizes the reaction of its rival.
 This can arise when $\theta_2 \rightarrow \infty$, i.e., when firm 2 has much faster pricing technology than firm 1.
 The result is equivalent to a sequential pricing model, where first firm 1 chooses a price and then is followed by firm 2.
-In this way our model provides a foundation for the sequential pricing game-i.e., the Stackelberg pricing model-analyzed in the theory literature but rarely in applied work.
+In this way, our model provides a foundation for the